Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

     `[json]`

-    When the user sends an offer to buy content `event_type` is 'made offer'.
+    When the user sends an offer to buy profile `event_type` is 'made offer'.

     `buyer_price` and `seller_price` represented as `real_price * 10^8`.
 Where `real_price` could be `float`.